ZhymabekRoman/Puffin-Browser-on-Linux/README.md

-# Puffin Browser on Linux - Unofficial instructions about installing Puffin Internet Terminal on Linux
+# Puffin Browser on Linux - Unofficial guide to installing Puffin Internet Terminal on Linux
 _Note: for **Windows** the browser is called **Puffin Secure Browser** or simply **Puffin Browser**, for **Linux** the browser is called **Puffin Internet Terminal**.
 Initially **Puffin Internet Terminal** is intended for **Raspberry Pi** devices, but this does not prevent it from being installed on a regular Debian-based computer.
 You can still use the Chromium or Firefox browsers but the performance is barely acceptable, on Raspberry Pi devices or if you have a very low Internet speed, and a very weak device._